 Your children may be included in the will of your former husband.
 However, other family members may challenge the will since it has to pass through probate.
 For example, other family members or children may claim that you coerced your former husband to make your child part of the will.
 In some cases, an annulment could affect a child’s ability to inherit the estate of your former husband.

 Assets Gifted Before Death

-Your former husband may choose to bestow his assets upon your children before his death.
+Your former husband may choose to ow his assets upon your children before his death.
 This is an advantage to him because it means a low tax burden on his estate.
 This acts in favor of any other family members who survive him and also improves his legacy.
 For your children, this means that the assets become theirs as soon as they are gifted.
 Therefore, these assets cannot be withheld from your children.